 The UK Bribery Act comes into effect in April 2011.
-The Act is causing a lot of concern for companies carrying out business in the UK.
+The Act caused a lot of concern for companies carrying out business in the UK.
 Complying with the law and implementing Adequate Procedures to prevent bribery for protection requires a lot of time.
 And that precious commodity is running out.

 Last week I had the opportunity to interview Barry Vitou and Richard Kovalevsky QC of thebriberyact.com.
-Here’s a recap of the interview:
+Here’s a recap of the interview.

 Q: Does the Bribery Act apply to companies doing business in the UK even if they aren’t a UK based business?